-Here’s a run down on some of the most common American slang so you can avoid confusing situations in American English conversations.
+Here’s a rundown on some of the most common American slang so you can avoid confusing situations in American English conversations.

-Awesome (adj) is such a popular slang word in English all over the world and you’ll hear everyone from the young to old saying it.
+Awesome is such a popular slang word in American English and all over the world.
+You’ll hear everyone from the young to old saying it.
 When you use the word awesome, you’re expressing that you think something is wonderful or amazing.
-It can be used in a sentence or it could be used in a one word reply.
+It can be used in a sentence or it could be used in a one-word reply.

-“What did you think of Wolf on Wall Street?”
+“What did you think of ‘The Wolf of Wall Street?’”

-Cool (adj) like awesome means ‘great’ or ‘fantastic’.
+Cool like awesome means “great” or “fantastic.”
 It also shows that you’re okay with an idea.
-Be careful the normal meaning of cool means a little cold so you have to listen to it in context to understand what’s being said.
+Be careful, the normal meaning of cool means a little cold so you have to listen to it in context to understand what’s being said.

 “What did you think of my new boyfriend?”